Available on Android

 - Selections can’t move across pages.
-It’s great that you can pick everything on your pages in Noteshelf.
+It’s great that you can select everything on your pages in Noteshelf.
 However, you can’t move selections across pages in your notebook.

 - The shapes tool is too basic.
 It’s good that we no longer need the shapes tool to draw our shapes.
-However, there’s still a lot we still can’t do with our shapes in the app.
-For example, Noteshelf doesn’t support autofill and
+However, there’s still a lot we can’t do with our shapes in the app.
+For example, Noteshelf doesn’t support autofill, and

-you can’t adjust your shapes once you’ve drawn them.
+you can’t adjust your shapes once you’ve.
 You can only resize and rotate them.